Aam-Digital/ndb-core/doc/compodoc_sources/how-to-guides/build-localizable-components.md

   </div>
   ```
   This **must** not be done.
 It is hard for translators to understand what's
-  going on inside the interpolation and the translated text might not
+  going on inside the interpolation, and the translated text might not
-  be accepted.
-Instead, either use a custom getter:
+  be accepted by Angular's localize-package.
+Instead, you could use a
+  custom getter:
   ```typescript
   get catYumyum(): string {
     return $localize`My cat likes milk${andMore}`;